 Each National Families Week a number of prominent Australians are designated as National Families Week Champions.
 They promote the Week through their networks, by issuing media statements and attending events.
 Families Australia greatly values the role played by our fabulous Champions!

-The National Families Week@HOME Champions are:
+The 2020 National Families Week@HOME Champions were:

 A social change proponent, diplomat and author, Dr Brian Babington has worked for over three decades for stronger communities, families and individuals in Australia and developing countries, particularly in Asia.